 Like many of Old Town Fort Collins’ buildings, the Armstrong Hotel has a long and curious history.
-As one of three historic hotels that graced downtown, it was the last to open and the only one still operating today.
+This boutique Fort Collins hotel is one of three historic hotels that has graced downtown – it was the last to open and the only one still operating today.

 In 1923, Charles and Carolyn Mantz opened the original Armstrong Hotel and named it after Carolyn’s deceased father (Andrew Armstrong) whose house once stood on the property.
 When it opened, the hotel was the tallest building in town, boasting two elegant dining halls, 41 guest rooms, and various retail shops.
 The Mantz family advertised the Armstrong Hotel as the ideal location from which to tour the Poudre Canyon and Rocky Mountain National Park.

 In addition to welcoming visitors, the hotel offered Fort Collins residents a home away from home for many years.
 Serving the public’s growing love affair with the automobile, it housed the first chapter of the American Automobile Association, and during World War II, it was used as a barracks for the U.S. Army.
 Many long-term residents of the Armstrong also considered the hotel their home.

 As the hotel changed hands, its name changed as well—first to the Empire Hotel, and later, the Mountain Empire Hotel.
 During the 1970’s, downtown Fort Collins fell into decline as new growth to the south drew business away.
 During that time the Armstrong hotel began to slip into disrepair as more and more visitors opted for newer hotels.
 To remain profitable, the Armstrong relied upon long-term residents and the occasional guests passing through Old Town.
 The shabby, dirt-cheap rooms ultimately attracted a rough crowd.